FREQUENTLY ASKED QUESTIONS

 -

 Business owners or multi-site managers of licensed private preschool facilities may nominate an eligible teacher who is in need of financial support.
 The business should be located in the United States, open and operating, and in good standing.
 We would recommend advising the nominated teacher about the submission on their behalf in the event that our review team requires additional information or would like to speak to the teacher personally.
+Please note we do not accept applications from center directors.

 -